 By Patrick Lannin and Andrius Sytas

-But Grybauskaite said she refused to back a coalition which included Labor, which stands accused of buying votes during the two rounds of voting.
+Grybauskaite said she refused to back a coalition which included Labour, which stands accused of buying votes during the two rounds of the election.

 "A party which is suspected of gross violations in the election, which is suspected of false accounting and non-transparent activities cannot participate in the government's formation," the president told reporters.

-She said police were investigating 27 election irregularities, 18 of which concerned alleged vote buying, with the Labor Party accused of involvement in most of them.
+Grybauskaite said police were investigating 27 election irregularities, 18 of which concerned alleged vote buying, with the Labour Party accused of involvement in most of them.

-Separately, Uspaskich, is also on trial for alleged tax fraud at his party from 2004-2006, something he denies.
-The party increased its seats in parliament to 29 from 10.
+Separately, Uspaskich is on trial for alleged tax fraud, which he denies.
+His party increased its representation in the 141-seat parliament to 29 lawmakers from 10.

 "We call our state a democratic state, ruled by law," Uspaskich said on public television.

-Grybauskaite said she would eventually probably name Social Democrat Party leader Algirdas Butkevicius as prime minister.
+Grybauskaite said she probably would name Social Democrat Party leader Algirdas Butkevicius as prime minister.